CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicpgadmin/03-sql.md

 ![Data Table](basicpgadmin/assets/03-edit-table.png)

 To edit a value, just double click on the cell and when you are done, click save.

+### Closing a Panel

+To close a panel either:
+1. Right click on the panel and select "Remove Panel"
+2. Click on the **x** found on the  far right side on the same line as the table titles.
+This will close the active panel.

 ## Wrap Up